 What period should I set for the points expiration?

-Points expiration is a process in rewards programs that sets a time frame of activity for accumulated loyalty points.
-It's also a great tool for motivating customers to actively participate in your Rewards program, spend points, and make purchases.
-Setting a strict time frame for redeeming loyalty points can be helpful from a program management perspective.
+Points expiration is a great tool for motivating customers to actively participate in your Rewards program, spend points, and make purchases.
 However, if you set a points expiration date without studying the behavior of your customers specifically, it can affect your Brand image.

-When it comes to whether loyalty points should expire, there are two very different views on this question.
-Before enabling this setting, let's delve deeper into this topic and review a few key points 😉.
+Before enabling this setting, let's delve deeper into this topic and review a few key points.

 Pros and Cons of enabling points expiration